 Suddenly, a handsome, dark haired man in a suit appeared in the doorway.
 Willow had never seen him before, and he seemed wrong to her, in a way she couldn't quite explain.
 It was as though he wasn't quite there.
 "Always, Dru.
 Where did you think I'd be?" he answered.

 "Red, this is Red-and-Black.
 Or Cole, if you prefer.
 Occasionally he's Belthazor too.
-Cole, this is Willow."
+Cole, this is Willow.
+She's just Red, although the Black might come along later."
 Drusilla introduced them.

 Cole extended a hand, and Willow took in on instinct.
 She was pretty sure by now that neither of them intended her any harm.
 However, she regretted it almost as soon as she took it.
 Willow could feel the hand - it was everything that a hand should be - but at the same time, it wasn't there.
 She realised that, to her magical senses, Cole was invisible - no, more than that.
 He simply wasn't there.